 John’s death was not officially confirmed until January 1918, when the formal announcement was made in the press:

 PTE J. C. BROOKS—Mrs Brooks, of 2, Eltisley-avenue, Newnham, has received official news that her husband, Pte.
 J. C. Brooks, of the Cambridgeshire Regt., was killed in action on September 26th.
 He was originally reported missing.
 Pte.
 Brooks, who was 38 years of age, joined up in July, 1916, and went out to France on Nov.
 27th of the same year.
 Before enlisting he was at the University Press, where he had been employed since he was a boy.
 He had played football for the University Press team, and was also well known as a runner, having run for the Albert Institute Harriers in the North of Thames Cross Country Championship and local cross-country events.
 (Cambridge Independent Press, 11 January 1918)

-His death is recorded on the Tyne Cot Memorial in West Flanders, Belgium, and is also memorialized on this set of kerbstones in the parish area of St Andrew the Less, Mill Road Cemetery.
-The name “Scramdson” in Flanders, in the inscription, is not recognized.
+His death is recorded on the Tyne Cot Memorial in West Flanders, Belgium, and is also memorialised on this set of kerb stones in the parish area of St Andrew the Less, Mill Road Cemetery.
+The name “Scramdson” in Flanders, in the inscription, is not recognised.